 Add salt and pepper and a good pinch of Herbs de Provence.

-Roast at 400F (204C) degrees for about 25 minutes until they are golden brown and fork tender.
+Roast at 400F (204C) degrees for about 25 minutes until they are golden brown and fork-tender.

 Step 2: Prepare the Green Beans

 Haricot Vert and fresh green beans are very similar and can be used interchangeably for this recipe.
+For a thinner green bean look for the Haricot Vert variety.

 Place the green beans in a pot of boiling water for about a minute or two, then quickly transfer to an ice bath.
-This "shocks" the vegetables and stops them from cooking.
-It also helps the beans preserve their bright green color!
+This “shocks” the vegetables and stops them from cooking.

 What is an ice bath for vegetables?